 Holy Week and Easter should not be business as usual for Christians.
 If we believe that Jesus came to die for us and for our salvation, we need to put time aside to pray to and worship Him.
 From an eternal life perspective, what else can be more important?
 We can most fully appreciate and experience the joy of the Resurrection by participating in and meditating on the Passion and Death of the Lord.

-My hope and prayer is that the typical large congregations that we see on Palm Sunday or Easter will become the ordinary attendance at Mass each and every Sunday of the year.
+My hopes and prayers are that the typical large congregations that we used to see on Palm Sunday or Easter will become the ordinary attendance at Mass each and every Sunday of the year.

 Fr.
 Ed Namiotka